Best Affordable Places to Live in South Carolina in 2025

 Population: 9,740

 Anderson is located in the foothills of the Blue Ridge Mountains, in the northwest part of the state.
 It earned the nickname the “Electric City” for its pioneering use of hydroelectric power.
-Anderson offers many cultural attractions and top-notch medical facilities as well as the popular Anderson County Senior Citizens Program.
-The late actor Chadwick Boseman hailed from Anderson.
+Anderson offers many cultural attractions and top-notch medical facilities as well as the popular Anderson County Senior Citizens Program, with its recreational and fellowship offerings.

 Cost of Living: 90.7